bertrandmartel/websocket-non-blocking/README.md

 <i>Bad certificate | Unknown CA errors</i>

 This could mean you didn't import your not-trusted-CA certificate into your browser.
+I recommend to import client.p12 file in libwebsocket-test/certs/client folder to your browser

 <i>The remote host closed the connection</i>